MariaMead/Inventory-Management-App/README.md

   my personal inventory list and an organized record of everything and update it when there are changes.

-- As a user, I want to share certain inventory lists with other uses so that we can collaborate on managing shared inventory itens.
+- As a user, I want to share certain inventory lists with other users so that we can collaborate on managing shared inventory items.